 Basílica de San Vicente

-The first stop before you walk through the city walls of Avila is going to be the beautiful Basílica de San Vicente.
+The first stop before you walk through the city walls and into the Old Town of Avila is going to be the beautiful Basílica de San Vicente.

 This UNESCO-listed church is known to be one of the best examples of Romanesque-style architecture in Spain and this building is steeped in history.

-An imposing church, this is truly a fantastic first stop on any Avila day trip itinerary.
+An imposing church, this is truly a fantastic first stop on any trip to Avila.
 You can enter the church and tour its historic interior for €3 per person, with concessions available for qualified persons.

 After exploring the basilica, it’s only a few hundred metres until you reach the Puerta de San Vicente, or the St Vincent Gate – one of the main gates and points of entry into the old city of Avila.